by Tahirat Nasiru, LCSW

 Coaching Tips to Harmonize Your Internal Committee

 Name Your Voices.
 During a moment of conflict, ask: "Who's talking right now?
-Is this George needing order, or Linda needing a spark?"
+Is this Audi needing order, or Addie needing a spark?"
 Just identifying it diffuses power.

 Structured Flexibility.
 This is the AuDHD mantra.
-George needs structure; Linda needs flexibility.
+Audi needs structure; Addie needs flexibility.
 So create flexible frameworks.
 "On Saturdays, I do one chore and one fun thing—the order and choice can change."
-Use timers for focused work (satisfying George's need for a plan) but let Linda choose the task when the timer starts.
+Use timers for focused work (satisfying Audi’s need for a plan) but let Addie choose the task when the timer starts.

 Sensory & Stimulation Balance.
 Plan recovery time around stimulating activities.
-"I will go to the concert (Linda's joy), but I will bring noise-canceling headphones (George's protection) and have the next day completely quiet to recover."
+"I will go to the concert (Addie’s joy), but I will bring noise-canceling headphones (Audi’s protection) and have the next day completely quiet to recover."

 Reframe the "Why."
 Struggle with chores?
 The autistic voice may see it as a pointless, repetitive punishment.
 The ADHD voice sees it as boring.
-Reframe it: "I am organizing this space to reduce sensory clutter for George" or "I will put on a podcast and race the timer to make this fun for Linda."
+Reframe it: "I am organizing this space to reduce sensory clutter for Audi" or "I will put on a podcast and race the timer to make this fun for Addie."

 The Bottom Line